Weston Mill, Plymouth: Local amenities

 The nearest local shopping centre is 'the square' in St Budeaux, with a small collection of convenience stores in neighbouring Ham and North Prospect.
 There is also the local convenience store in Bridwell Road called "Weston Mel Stores".
 The Weston Mill Hotel, is the main public house in the vicinity.

 Weston Mill Recycling Centre is one of the main recycling centres in Plymouth.

-Weston Mill Cemetery contains 400 war graves of Commonwealth service personnel of World War I (including one unidentified) who mainly lie in the naval and military war graves plot north-east of the cemetery chapel, and 556 from World War II (including 11 unidentified) of whom 111 were buried in the latter plot, 317 in a new plot for service graves, and the rest scattered throughout the cemetery.
+Weston Mill Cemetery, operated by Plymouth City Council, contains 400 war graves of Commonwealth service personnel of World War I (including one unidentified) who mainly lie in the naval and military war graves plot north-east of the cemetery chapel, and 556 from World War II (including 11 unidentified) of whom 111 were buried in the latter plot, 317 in a new plot for service graves, and the rest scattered throughout the cemetery.
 There are also 36 war graves of other nationalities, including 25 Polish service personnel, and special memorials to 2 World War I casualties buried in Stoke Damerel church cemetery whose graves could not be maintained.

 Weston Mill Crematorium is one of two crematoria in Plymouth, the other being in Efford.